splendo/HeartstoneAssessment/README.md

+## COMMENTS:

+I wrote the app using kotlin.
+I used MVVM as my design pattern (Android architectural components), and Dagger2 to inject dependencies into my ViewModels.

+My initial idea was to mock a server inside the app using an intereceptor to intercept api calls.
+In this scenario, the app would launch a request through retrofit, the mock server would intercept it, read the response from the database directly, and return it in the body.
+The approach worked for getting all cards until I realised I couldn't read the request body that way since it can only be read once (according to the internet).
+That limitation would prevent me from deciding responses based on the passed filters in the request body so I decided to drop the approach and read directly from the database in my ViewModels.
+I left the code for the retrofit implementation in the app anyway since it is relevant to the assignment (in MainViewModel.kt and NetworkModule.kt) .

+When the app is launched for the first time, it populates the local database(https://objectbox.io/) with data from the JSON file.
+After that, the main fragment has a ViewPager with tabs contaning a grid for each card set, with filtering available through a toolbar button.

+Filtering and sorting works through objectbox as you would expect in a relational database, with the benefit of not having to write queries explicitly.
+I used the same library to save filters and favourite cards.

+PS: one used library that I felt needed justification was the RangeSeekBar used to filter by rarity.
+The official android "Slider" class is only included in the alpha material designn library and seems to still be lacking features compared to others, so I decided to use a 3rd party library.

 ## Introduction

 Hsiao here at Splendo is a very enthusiastic casual Hearthstone player.
 He is also a user of the KLM houses apps ([iOS](https://itunes.apple.com/nl/app/klm-houses/id371664245?l=en&mt=8) / [Android](https://play.google.com/store/apps/details?id=com.klm.mobile.houses&hl=en))